oykur/EIF-Extraction-Kit/README.md

   -Trial_no is set to 1.
    To prevent overwriting or deletion of the output files, it is important to increase the trial number for each experiment inside "Simulation_8Types.py"

-*Outputs of the simulation can be observed in .txt file with the name of the cell, copy number and experiment number.
+*Outputs of the simulation can be observed in .txt file named "output_params.txt"

-*I, V, dt, t, and I_m are stored as experiment array in .npy file with the name of the cell, copy number and experiment number.
+*I, V, dt, t, and I_m are stored as experiment array (before filtering), and experiment array 2 (after filtering, containing I_m) in .npy files with the name of the cell, copy number and experiment number followed by "_exp_array.npy" and "_exp_array_2.npy" respectively.
-   They can be used in Recalculate_Parameters.py
-   This will be useful since changing the range of the F(V) values can improve the accuracy of the fit.
+   Experiment array 2 can be used in Recalculate_Parameters.py This will be useful since changing the range of the F(V) values can improve the accuracy of the fit.
    If the performance of the fit is weak, then this code enables changing the range, seeing the graphs of interest (uncomment to visualize) and obtaining new fits.
 Best fit can be used for further investigations.